aigamesyoozoo/tiebacrawler/README.md

 ##### 2. First prompt - Django
+- ** Run once: `python manage.py migrate` creates necessary tables in the database.
+- ** _(Optional)_ Run once: `python manage.py createsuperuser` and fill in the credentials in the prompt.
+Creates an admin user so that you can view ongoing TiebaTasks in the database
 - Run Django server
 - The additional argument "0.0.0.0:8000" allows other computers on the network to access the development server
 - If you are the only user, you do not need the additional argument, simply `python manage.py runserver` will do